allazaytseva/Mode-SQL-Training-Yammer/Investigating a Drop in User Engagement/README.md

 On Mode, you can easily visualize your findings with a Tableau-like program.
 However, for my hypothesis, I needed to compare the engagement rate over time in 47 countries side by side.
 In my opinion, the easiest way to do that is to create a quick and simple visualization in RStudio.
 I queried my data first and then exported it into RStudio.

-As we see in the facet wrap chart below, the line goes down drastically for engagement in the US.
-However, we can't accept our hypothesis simply because the US has a lot more users in general, and therefore the line would show a bigger drop.
-If you look closely at other countries  with many users (Germany, Australia, Brazil, France etc), you'll see a drop among all of them in the same place on the timeline – August.
-Therefore, we are not accepting the hypothesis about the engagement drop because of vacation/holiday.

 ```sql
 SELECT